Hope Williams Brady: Storylines

 They return to Salem in 1990, but soon after, Hope is embroiled in the schemes of the villainous Ernesto Toscano, who kidnaps Hope and holds her hostage in a cave.
 When the cave explodes, Hope is presumed dead.
 Four years later, Bo begins a new relationship with Billie Reed, who later proposes to him, but their plans are shattered after John Black finds an amnesiac woman at Stefano DiMera's house, "Maison Blache", who looks exactly like Hope.
 The woman calls herself "Gina", but after Alice finds a puzzle box that only Hope could open, they learn that "Gina" is truly Hope.
 Bo later breaks up with Billie, and reconciles with Hope but just before they are to remarry, Hope catches Bo in a compromising position with Billie, and rejects Bo.
 She then moves in with Franco Kelly.

 It is revealed that during Hope's four years of captivity at Maison Blanche, Stefano had the memories of the real Princess Gina Von Amberg, an accomplished art thief, saved on a chip and then installed in Hope's head.
 Stefano, who is seeking to retrieve his art treasures from Vivian Alamain, turns Hope back into Gina to help him.
-He gets Hope to kidnap John, and they make love on Stefano's yacht.
-When Stefano finds them, he ditches John and makes love to Hope himself.
+He gets Hope to kidnap John, and they have sex on Stefano's yacht.
+When Stefano finds them, he ditches John and has sex with Hope himself.
 Hope and Stefano then travel to Paris where they are held prisoner by the real Gina as she tries to reclaim her life.
 They are finally rescued and Hope finds herself pregnant.
 Hope wishes that the baby is Bo's but doesn't believe it's possible, so she comes to believe that the baby is John's.

 Hope gives birth to her and Bo's second child, Zack, in 2000, but the babies are switched by Stefano, and Hope believes her son is J.T Reiber.
 The switch is later revealed, and they get Zack back.
 In 2002, Larry Welch returns and he and Billie scheme to kidnap and kill Hope.
 Hope is rescued, and Larry and Billie are caught; Billie is pardoned and asked to leave Salem but Larry is eventually murdered in January 2003.

 In 2003, Salem is rocked by a rash of apparent serial killings known as the Salem Stalker Murders, in which many close to Hope disappear and are presumed dead.
 Hope pursues the prime suspect, Patrick Lockhart, tracking him to Melaswen Island, where the two have an affair, and Hope discovers that all the missing victims are being held, alive.
 Bo tracks Hope to the island and they are reunited, but the situation is complicated by the fact that the group that disappeared includes Bo's old flame Billie.
 Bo and Bille also learn that their daughter is actually alive, and is Chelsea Brady.